 - Parking on Lawn Chapter 98 – Section 98-93

 - Exterior Building Requirements Chapter 14 – Article VII

-All premises, exterior property and interior of every structure shall be free from accumulation of rubbish or garbage.
+All premises, exterior property, and interior of every structure shall be free from the accumulation of rubbish or garbage.
 Rubbish and garbage shall be disposed of in a clean and sanitary manner by being placed in an approved container.
 The owner of the property is responsible for providing approved containers.
 Complying with the above conditions should help curtail infestation of rodents, other animals, insects, and rodent harborage.

-All premises, including vacant lots, shall be maintained free from weeds, grass and plant growth in excess of six (6) inches in height.
-This does not include trees, shrubs or cultivated (loosened soil around growing plants) flowers or gardens.
+All premises, including vacant lots, shall be maintained free from weeds, grass, and plant growth in excess of six (6) inches in height.
+This does not include trees, shrubs, or cultivated (loosened soil around growing plants) flowers or gardens.
 Keeping the property free of high grass and high weeds will help curb rodent harborage.

 No inoperable or unlicensed motor vehicle shall not be kept on any premises and no vehicle shall be on the premises in a state of major disrepair.
 Inoperable and unlicensed motor vehicles are attractive nuisances for children and can provide harborage for rodents.
 Indicators of an inoperable vehicle are: inoperable under its own power; without one or more wheels; without inflated tires; and more than one window broken.

 Parking a motor vehicle on the front lawn